TSkogemann/documentation/docs/Deeplink.md

 When an user is clicking the url, the following steps will happen:

-1) Check if user is logged, else ask them to login
+1) Check if user is logged, else ask them to login or create an account.

+**If the user creates an account that will automatically be assigned given the permission level of owner.
+It is very important that you do not expose the masterkey or the full link as anyone will be able to login to your application using it**

 2) Prompt user that they are about to login to the specific app